-The Top 10 Gardening Facebook Accounts in 2016
+The Top 10 Gardening Facebook Accounts

-The Top 10 Gardening Facebook Accounts in 2016
+The Top 10 Gardening Facebook Accounts

 For gardening experts, enthusiasts, and beginners alike, Facebook is one of the best places to find great advice, tips, ideas, and even ask questions.
 We have selected our favorite Facebook accounts for gardening in 2016.
 Each account provides a different perspective and covers different topics.
 The accounts have quite a solid following already, so you know they are doing something right!
 We decided not to rank them in any certain order since each account is so specialized; it is hard to compare them.

 Gardenista - This site is created by former New York Times columnist Michelle Slatalla.
 This site provides a tremendous amount of information and several articles about unorthodox gardening ideas and tricks.
 She also provides different concepts to consider when designing a garden, such as, landscaping or interior design with plants.
 Follow this account if you truly want some great gardening ideas!

 National Wildlife Federation - This site is all about wildlife.
 True gardeners not only think about how their plants will adapt to the physical location, but they also consider how their garden will impact the local wildlife around them.
 From butterflies and bees, to deer resistant plants and everything in between, this site is a great resource to refer to.
 Plus, there are many great images of wildlife, which is always a bonus!